TiDB Lightning Tutorial

 -t 16: means 16 threads are used to export the data.

 -F 256: means a table is partitioned into chunks and one chunk is 256 MB.

 --skip-tz-utc: the purpose of adding this parameter is to ignore the inconsistency of time zone setting between MySQL and the data exporting machine and to disable automatic conversion.

 After executing this command, the full backup data is exported to the

 Deploy TiDB Lightning

 Step 1: Deploy TiDB cluster

-Before the data import, you need to deploy a TiDB cluster.
-In this tutorial, TiDB v5.4.0 is used as an example.
-For the deployment method, refer to Deploy a TiDB Cluster Using TiUP.
+Before the data import, you need to deploy a TiDB cluster (later than v2.0.9).
+In this tutorial, TiDB v3.0.4 is used.
+For the deployment method, refer to TiDB Introduction.